theforeman/hammer-cli/doc/development_tips.md

 ----------------

 ### Local gem modifications
-If you want to modify the gems setup for development needs, create a file `Gemfile.local` in the root of your hammer-cli checkout.
+If you want to modify the gems setup for development needs, create a file `Gemfile.local.rb` in the root of your hammer-cli checkout.
 You can override the setup from `Gemfile` there.
 This file is git-ignored so you can easily keep your custom tuning.

 Typical usage is for linking plugins from local checkouts:
 ```ruby